tomas862/docker-apache-xdebug-composer/README.md

     * select a server you have mapped before - you can enter PHPSTORM as ide key but this is optional for now.
 4. By applying the steps above your xdebug should be configured with the server.

-### PHP-cli

-`/usr/local/bin/php` - php executable

-### Mysql

-If you changed your root user password and mysql connection failed to be established: docker-compose does extra work to preserve volumes between runs (thus preserving the database); you may want to try `docker-compose rm -v` to delete everything and try starting it up again.
+### Executing PHP scripts (PHPStorm)

+1. Expose daemon on `tcp://localhost:2375` port (unsafe but its good to go for local development).
+On windows it is just clicking the checkbox in Docker desktop app
+2. In PHPStorm Go to `File -> Settings -> PHP` and click on 3 dots in `Cli interpreter`.
+3. Add new cli interpreter using docker.
+Select docker compose as one of the options.
+Select all your docker-composer files within the project.
+4. Select server and enter tcp port mentioned in first step.
+5. Refresh php settings and the PHPStorm should be able to see configured PHP and xdebug.
+6. Happy script running and debugging!

 ## Production

 1. run `docker-compose -f docker-compose.yml up`
 2. go to `localhost:8002` - you should you app up and running

+## FAQ

+### Mysql

+**If you changed your root user password and mysql connection failed to be established**: docker-compose does extra work to preserve volumes between runs (thus preserving the database); you may want to try `docker-compose rm -v` to delete everything and try starting it up again.